 • Volcano vs. Fan-Shaped: Moles create distinctive volcano-shaped structures as they tunnel, unlike pocket gophers, which produce fan-shaped dirt.
 Recognizing these patterns can help you tailor your pest control strategy specifically for moles.

-Step-by-Step Guide to Identifying Mole Activity:
+Step-by-Step Guide to Identifying Mole Tunnels and Activity:

 1. Check for Tunnels: Carefully flatten a section of a tunnel and monitor it over 24 hours.
 If the active tunnel reappears or is repaired, it’s a clear sign of mole presence.
 This test is a practical way to confirm moles before you begin more invasive mole removal procedures.